 Unlike its predecessor Windows 8.1, there is a proper Start menu in Windows 10.
-The Start menu in Windows 10 although it looks different from the one we have seen in Windows 7 and Vista, it behaves more or less the same.
+The Start menu in Windows 10, although it looks different from the one we have seen in Windows 7 and Vista, behaves more or less the same.

 Microsoft has introduced several settings to customize and tweak the default look and feel of the Start.
-You can change the default color of Start menu, adjust the height, and width of the Start menu, add or remove tiles, add or remove folders, make the Start menu transparent, create a group of your favorite apps, resize tiles, add new links to the Start, and more.
+You can change the default color of the Start menu, adjust the height, and width of the Start menu, add or remove tiles, add or remove folders, make the Start menu transparent, create a group of your favorite apps, resize tiles, add new links to the Start, and more.

-In Windows 7 and previous versions, we could find Start menu settings under Taskbar and Start Menu Properties, which appears when you right-click on the taskbar and click Properties option.
+In Windows 7 and previous versions, we could find Start menu settings under Taskbar and Start Menu Properties, which appears when you right-click on the taskbar and click the Properties option.

 The Settings app offers the following settings to tweak and customize the Start menu or screen in Windows 10: